 Reimbursement of actual costs will only include those costs that are reasonable, allowable and allocable to the project as determined in accordance with the applicable cost principles prescribed in FAR Part 31 for For-Profit entities; and 2 CFR Part 200 Subpart E - Cost Principles for all other non-federal entities.

-See Section III.B and Appendix B for additional information on Cost Share.
-Save this information in a single PDF file titled "ControlNumber_LeadOrganization_Commitments" and submit as part of your application.
+See Section III.B. and Appendix B for additional information on Cost Share.